 About Dr. Mark Reiner

 Dr. Mark Reiner is a Professor of Surgery and a Professor in the Department of Obstetrics, Gynecology and Reproductive Sciences, and a professor in the Department of Urology at the Mount Sinai Hospital in New York.
 He is a general surgeon specializing in minimally invasive surgery (laparoscopy) for both benign and malignant diseases.
 He has a keen interest in robotic surgery and the repair of inguinal and abdominal wall hernias.
 He is nationally and internationally recognized as an expert in minimally invasive surgery and is one of the leaders in the field of minimally invasive hernia repair.

 He has been recognized on a local, national, and international level numerous times in magazines and newspapers including New York Magazine and Castle Connolly as one of the leading surgeons in his field.
-Dr. Reiner has also been nominated for the prestigious Arthur Ellenberg award for patient advocacy, and is part of the American college of surgeons since 2018.
+Dr. Reiner has also been nominated for the prestigious Arthur Ellenberg award for patient advocacy by the American college of surgeons.

 Dr. Reiner graduated medical school at the State University of New York, Downstate Medical Campus summa cum laude and went on to do his surgical residency at Mount Sinai Hospital in New York City.
 He was awarded the Arthur Aufses Sr award as the outstanding chief resident.
 He followed his training by going into practice in New York City and admits and does his surgeries at Mount Sinai Hospital.
 He has authored or co-authored over 60 articles and abstracts in peer-reviewed journals, as well as given video presentations, written numerous chapters in textbooks and extensively lectured in his field.
 Dr. Reiner recently presented and published his personal series of laparoscopic inguinal hernia repairs with long term follow-up, which was one of the largest individual series of its kind.